 THEY TRACED THE FIRST USE OF THE WORD "COCKTAIL" TO 1798 ON LONDON'S DOWNING STREET.
 THEY KNOW WHERE THE SAVOY'S HARRY CRADDOCK IS BURIED.
 THEY DISCOVERED HARRY JOHNSON'S TRUE BIRTHPLACE & GRAVESITE PLUS KNOW HOW THE BLOODY MARY AND THE RED SNAPPER GOT THEIR NAMES.

 The inseparable cocktail couple, Jared Brown and Anistatia Miller, are the directors of Mixellany Limited®, a consultancy and publishing company that specialises in anything and everything to do with spirits and mixed drinks.
-During the course of their 20+ year collaboration, Miller and Brown have written more than 30 books including Shaken Not Stirred®: A Celebration of the Martini,Champagne Cocktails, Cuban Cocktails, The Mixellany Guide to Vermouth & Other Aperitifs, and their latest title The Deans of Drink.
+During the course of their 20+ year collaboration, Miller and Brown have written more than 30 books including Shaken Not Stirred®: A Celebration of the Martini,Champagne Cocktails, Cuban Cocktails, The Mixellany Guide to Vermouth & Other Aperitifs, and The Deans of Drink.

 Their masterwork, the two-volume Spirituous Journey: A History of Drink charts the history of spirits and mixed drinks from 7000 BC to the mid-20th century.
 (The first volume won a coveted Gourmand World Cookbook Award for Best Drink History in the UK in 2009 and the second received the same honour in 2010.)

 Miller and Brown also received the 2010 Best Drinks Writing Award from CLASS Magazine.
 And in April 2011, Miller and Brown became the first spirits writers to receive the coveted International Wine & Spirits Competition's Communicator of the Year Award, joining a roster of authorities such as wine experts Anthony Dias Blue and Oz Clark.
+The couple also received the Industry Legends Award at the 2016 IMBIBE Personality of the Year Awards.

 Miller and Brown frequently conduct masterclasses in applying historical foundations to new drink creation and have made regular appearances at Berlin Bar Convent, Moscow Bar Show, London Cocktail Week, Boutique Bar Show, Rumfest, Tales of the Cocktail, Athens Bar Show, as well as other trade and consumer events.